lyneca/fbtool/README.md

 3. Enjoy!

-- Login may take 5-10 seconds
+- Login may take 5-10 seconds.
-- the `[emoji]` field must contain a valid single emoji
+- the `[emoji]` field must contain a valid single emoji.

 ### Running from source